vespa-engine/documentation/documentation/tensor-intro.md

     tensor<float>(x{},y[3])

-Vespa uses the tensor type to optimize the ranking pipeline.
+Vespa uses the type information to optimize execution plans at configuration time.
-Best performance is currently achieved when using only indexed dimensions.
+For dense data the best performance is achieved with indexed dimensions.
-As seen above, the dimensions themselves define if they are mapped or indexed.